Foreign trade of medieval Novgorod: Scandinavia and the Baltic

+German merchants and the Hanseatic League

 Gradually trade in the Baltic became dominated by the German cities which eventually were united into the Hanseatic League.
-The League monopolised the Baltic trade and had its easternmost kontor (trading post) in Novgorod.
+The League monopolised the Baltic trade and had its easternmost trading post in Novgorod.
 Over time a pattern emerged, with two groups of merchants departing for Novgorod from Livonian cities twice a year, in summer and winter.
 They travelled both by sea and by land.
-The sea route went from Reval to Kotlin Island, where goods were reloaded to Russian river boats, then by the Neva, Lake Ladoga and the Volkhov.
+The sea route went from Reval to Kotlin Island, where goods were reloaded to Rus' river boats, then by the Neva, Lake Ladoga and the Volkhov.
 The importance of the land route grew during conflicts between Novgorod and Sweden in the late 13th and early 14th centuries.

 In spite of the thriving trade, Novgorod had numerous conflicts with the League which were usually caused by disagreement on terms of exchange, violations of the rules of trade and attacks on merchants.
 A trade war from 1385–1391 was concluded by Niebur's peace treaty which set the terms of trade.
 The treaty gave merchants the right of free passage and established the principle of individual responsibility for infractions, in contrast to the previous practice of collective responsibility.